andreiled/git-bulk/README.md

 At the moment, it makes assumptions based on my own workspaces: a project single root with many repositories in a `src` folder.
 If you want to customize this behavior then you can add a `.gitbulkconfig` file.
-See the Configuraiton section below.
+See the Configuration section below.

 ## Installation